Binding Financial Agreements

-You should take advice from Perth family lawyers, divorce lawyers experienced in handling Binding Financial Agreements.
+You should take legal advice from the best Perth family lawyers / divorce lawyers, experienced in drafting and reviewing Binding Financial Agreements for a fixed price.
 We also offer very competitive fixed prices for legal advice on a BFA prepared by your spouse's lawyer.

 Our practice is located outside of the Perth CBD and because of this our hourly rates are 20% lower than the standard rates charged by most Perth law firms.
 Our rates are extremely competitive compared to the rates charged by other commercial law firms.
 Come to our Fremantle office for a free meeting with a family lawyer to discuss a binding financial agreement.

 We offer fixed prices for Binding Financial Agreements.

 BFAs are often mistakenly referred to in Australia, as a pre-nuptial agreement or a prenup, which is an American concept.
 A prenup is made before the parties are married.